zerodaycode/canyon-book/src/crud_mapping/foreign_keys.md

 specified through the `table` argument, and the refered field through the `column` argument.

-But, for this to work `Canyon` *full mode* must be enabled.
-This is because the creation, modification of delete `CONSTRAINT` relation must be specified querying the database, in order to this generate such a bound.

 The annotation it's a Rust field level annotation, meaning that always must be placed in front (or above) a field.
-This annotation accepts two arguments: `table` and `column`.
+This annotation accepts two string arguments: `table` and `column`.

-*NOTE: table and column arguments accepts both an &str to create the data neccesary* *for generate the SQL behind this operation.*
+> Note: table and column arguments accepts both an &str to create the data neccesary for generate the SQL behind this operation.
-*But this behaviour will change in the next release, changing the table argument to accept* *a valid Rust identifier and the column a FieldIdentifier discussed in past chapters.*
+But this behaviour will change in the upcoming releases, changing the table argument to accept a valid Rust identifier and the column a FieldIdentifier discussed in past chapters.

 For this relation to be enabled, we must tell to `Canyon` one more thing.
 The `entities` that behaves like `parents` at some point in your program, must add a new `derive macro`